 If these statistics alone, and the 100 other frightening ones listed in the Varonis article, don't motivate you to begin seriously investing in advanced cybersecurity solutions, or at least continue to build upon your already existing cybersecurity infrastructure, then adequate data security for the military, industrial, and commercial sectors as we know it is headed for trouble.

 There are three states of digital data, each of which is highly vulnerable to cyberattacks: data at rest, data in motion, and data in use.
 Each state needs adequate protection, and because of their distinct positions, require different methods for ensuring said protection, ranging from simple anti-virus software to hardware-based full disk encryption.
 We're focusing on the latter in this blog post because we believe it to be one of the most effective data at rest protection solutions available today.

-We've touched briefly on hardware-based full disk encryption, data at rest protection, and FIPS 140-2 drives before, but in this post, we're going to zero in on a FIPS 140-2-associated technology that's becoming an increasingly in-demand solution for data at rest protection: self-encrypting drives, or SEDs.
+We've touched briefly on hardware-based full disk encryption and data at rest protection as well as FIPS 140-2 and FIPS 140-3 drives before, but in this post, we're going to zero in on a FIPS 140-2-associated technology that's becoming an increasingly in-demand solution for data at rest protection: self-encrypting drives, or SEDs.

 Photo: Self-encrypting drives, or SEDs, are a form of hardware-based full disk encryption.
 They use an on-board cryptoprocessor to protect your data and don't store your encryption keys in RAM, where it can be accessed by cybercriminals via a cold boot attack or memory dump.